AdamWilsonLabEDU/SpatialDataScience/docs/presentations/Week03_Git.md

 ## Philosphy
 Remember, the data and code are _real_, the products (tables, figures) are ephemeral...

-## Motivations: Claerbout's principle
+## Our work exists on a spectrum of reproducibility
+<img src="Week_03_Git_assets/peng-spectrum.jpg" alt="alt text" width="800">

+<small>Peng 2011, _Science_ 334(6060) pp. 1226-1227</small>

+### The Claerbout Principle
 > "An article about computational result is advertising, not scholarship.
 The actual scholarship is the full software environment, code and data, that produced the result."

 <small> Claerbout and Karrenbach, Proceedings of the 62nd Annual International Meeting of the Society of Exploration Geophysics.
 1992</small>

-## Our work exists on a spectrum of reproducibility
-<img src="Week_03_Git_assets/peng-spectrum.jpg" alt="alt text" width="800">

-<small>Peng 2011, _Science_ 334(6060) pp. 1226-1227</small>

 ## Tracking changes with version control